Earth Song Tiles: How our ceramic

 to roll out slabs of wet clay to a specific even thickness on the

 Templates are used to cut the proper shape and size out of the slab to

 the mold, covered with a board and pounded

 with Johns very special duct

 taped wooden mallet.

-are trimmed, stamped and set aside until they're dry enough to remove from the mold.
+are trimmed, stamped and set aside until they're dry enough to remove

 This part just can't be rushed, especially with the larger tiles.